iamsureshsharma/FlutterHooksExample/article.md

    ## 1. useState()

    - This ```useState()``` is a value notifier Provider
-   - This method creates, subscribe & listen to the changes
+   - This method creates, subscribes & listens to the changes
    - We can use this for simple data types

   ``` dart